Using the WatchApp

 • TrackGuide must be open on your watch to receive the walks.

 Whenever you create or delete a walk on your phone, the list of walks is sent to the Watch.
 The watch then removes walks no longer present on the phone from its database and adds the new ones.
-This is done just for the walks.
-Trackpoints, interesting points, pictures etc… are not send over with the walklist.
+Only the general walk information is automatically synchronised this way.
+Trackpoints, interesting points, pictures etc… are not send over with the walk information.
 You can bring them over when you need them on your watch by a simple tap on a button though.

-To force this synchronisation, you can drag the walktable down on your phone and let go.
+To force the synchronisation of walks between your phone and your watch, you can drag the table with the walks down on your phone and let go.
 Still no walks on you watch?
 Wait a few minutes and try again.
 Phone and Watch need some negotiation time before they can talk to each other.
 But once they do, it just works.

 The Watch App